The Problem To Solve

-There is clear evidence that traps have a significant impact on the NARW population: 80% of entanglements over the last 30 years have been due to traps and nets.
-The LobsterLift team is based out of the New England coastline, which is one of the NARW's primary habitats, as well as a lobster fishing mecca.
+There is clear evidence that traditional trap fishing has a significant impact on the NARW population: 85% of entanglements over the last 30 years have been due to traps and nets.
+The LobsterLift team is based on the New England coastline, which is one of the NARW's primary habitats, as well as a lobster fishing mecca.
 If the species is to avoid extinction, the industry urgently needs a solution that fishers, regulators, and conservationists can agree on.
 More broadly, marine debris entanglements affect more than 200 species worldwide, with the majority of pinniped and cetacean entanglements resulting from encounters with actively fished gear, like lobster traps.
 A solution to the particular problem of the NARW has the potential to benefit the industry as a whole.

 Although the issue is most prominent on the east coast of the United States, this is a global issue.